velvia/links/rust.md

 * [Default Values for Maintainability](https://cj.rs//blog/rust-default-values-for-maintainability/) - short and easy guide
 * [Async Rust](https://thomashartmann.dev/blog/async-rust/) - A really concise and great intro to async/await
 * [Async Rust: Futures, Tasks, Wakers; Oh My!](https://msarmi9.github.io/posts/async-rust/) - another great concise intro, starting with basic async concepts/syntax and diving into details about Wakers and the Future mechanism
-* [Async Rust can be a Pleasure to Work with](https://emschwartz.me/async-rust-can-be-a-pleasure-to-work-with-without-send-sync-static/) - great post on "structured concurrency" and thread-per-core as alternatives to standard work-stealing tasks
+* [Async Rust can be a Pleasure to Work with](https://emschwartz.me/async-rust-can-be-a-pleasure-to-work-with-without-send-sync-static/) - or, how to do Async Rust without Send+Sync...  great post on "structured concurrency" and thread-per-core as alternatives to standard work-stealing tasks
 * [Rust Async is Colored](https://morestina.net/blog/1686/rust-async-is-colored) - great deep dive into async vs sync, connecting the two worlds, and implications
 * Book: [Rust Atomics and Locks](https://marabos.nl/atomics/)
 * [Shared/Exclusive Refs, not Mutable/Immutable](https://docs.rs/dtolnay/latest/dtolnay/macro._02__reference_types.html) - excellent explanation from @dtolnay on thinking about `&mut T` as exclusive, not immutable.
 Also explaining interior mutability and `RefCell` etc. - and why they allow `&self` safely while providing mutation.